-The Good, the Bad & the Ugly: The Economics of GI
+The Good, the Bad & the Ugly: The Economics of GIGastroenterology and Endoscopy

 Ask a Gastroenterologist is a weekly series of questions posed to GI physicians around the country on business and clinical issues affecting the field of gastroenterology.
 We invite all gastroenterologists to submit responses.
 Next week's question: How can gastroenterologists leverage data to gain access to improved reimbursement rates?